BenjaminPoilve/DandelionProject/README.md

 Ann app I made for my Interface Design course

-This a terribly written, and all in Processing sequencer app.
+This is a terribly written, and all in Processing sequencer app.
 Basically all nodes can delay and transfert a signal to "sound nodes" that make a sound.

 It is a wonder this runs at all!